 When a self-test indicates that you’ve got an STI or HIV, you still have to go to your doctor or a Sense drop-in session for a confirmation test, as the result of the self-test may be incorrect.
 And if you do have an STI or HIV, you have to go to the doctor for treatment anyway.
 Doing a self-test gives you unnecessary costs and the uncertain results cause stress and anxiety.

 Don’t do a self-test.
-Go to your family doctor or a free Sense drop-in session for a reliable test.
+First try to go to your family doctor or a free Sense drop-in session for a test.
 Tests that are on sale at the chemist are not reliable.
 If you do want to do a home test, buy one that you send to a laboratory.
-These home tests are reliable:
+These providers sell reliable home tests: